386th Air Expeditionary Wing: Cold War

-The 386th Troop Carrier Wing, Medium was established on 23 March 1953, but was never made active nor assigned any aircraft or mission.

-The 386th Fighter-Bomber Group was activated on 8 April 1956 at Bunker Hill AFB, Indiana as part of the 323d Fighter-Bomber Wing.
+The 386th Fighter-Bomber Group was activated on 8 April 1956 (Note: A 386th Troop Carrier Wing had been established on 23 March 1953, but was never made active.
+Ravenstein, p.
+208.) at Bunker Hill Air Force Base, Indiana as part of the 323d Fighter-Bomber Wing.
 Assigned to the Tactical Air Command, the group had three squadrons, 552d, 553d and 554th.
-Initially training with North American F-86Fs, these were quickly upgraded to the North American F-86H Sabre and then to the North American F-100A to become proficient in tactical air operations.

-The wing's aircraft wore a band on the tail, and around the nose edged with small black checkers.
+Initially training with North American F-86F Sabres, these were quickly upgraded to the F-86H and then to the North American F-100A Super Sabre to become proficient in tactical air operations.
+The group's aircraft wore a band on the tail, and around the nose edged with small black checkers.

-In 1955, Strategic Air Command (SAC) began stationing units at the base, and the Eighth Air Force claimed jurisdiction of Bunker Hill AFB in September 1957.
-With the turnover of the base to SAC, the 323d was phased down and replaced by the SAC 401st Air Base Group on 1 September 1957.
+In 1955, Strategic Air Command (SAC) began stationing units at the base, and Bunker Hill was transferred to SAC in September 1957.
+With the turnover of the base to SAC, the 323d was phased down and replaced by the SAC 4041st Air Base Group on 1 September 1957.